nspcc-dev/neofs-s3-gw/docs/authmate.md

 ### Session tokens

-With session token, there are 3 options:
+With a session token, there are 3 options:
 1. append `--session-tokens` parameter with your custom rules in json format (as a string or file path).
 E.g.:
 ```shell
 $ neofs-authmate issue-secret --wallet wallet.json \